Kawasaki GPZ900R

 The Kawasaki GPZ900R (also known as the ZX900A or Ninja 900) is a motorcycle that was manufactured by Kawasaki from 1984 to 2003.
 It is the earliest member of the Ninja family of sport bikes.
 The 1984 GPZ900R (or ZX900A-1) was a revolutionary design that became the immediate predecessor of the modern-day sport bike.
 Developed in secret over six years, it was Kawasaki's and the world's first 16-valve liquid-cooled inline four-cylinder motorcycle engine.

 The 908 cc four-cylinder engine delivered 115 bhp, allowing the bike to reach speeds of 151 mph, making it the first stock road bike to exceed 150 mph.
+Additionally, some private owners recorded speeds in excess of 161.7 mph (262 km/h) in the outback of Australia after having run the engine in.

 Prior to its design, Kawasaki envisioned producing a sub-liter engine that would be the successor to the Z1.
 Although its steel frame, 16-inch front and 18-inch rear wheels, air suspension, and anti-dive forks were fairly standard at that time, the narrow, compact engine was mounted lower in the frame, allowing it to take Japanese superbike performance to a new level.
 Six months after being unveiled to the press in December 1983, dealers entered three works GPZ900R bikes in the Isle of Man Production TT finishing in first and second places.